jesugq/compiler-simplified-syntax-tree/README.md

 * identifier    is NULL
 * value         is NULL
 * nodea         is IDENTIFIER
-* nodeb         is IDENTIFIER or VALUE
+* nodeb         is INSTRUCTION OF EXPR
 * nodec         is NULL

 Node of type IF